aussidrox-glitch/MacOSFastflag/README.md

 ## How to

-Type what rendering api you want to use.
-Only OpenGL works at this time.
+Type what rendering API you want to use.
+Only Vulkan and OpenGL is implanted at the moment.

+## What to expect

+VERY VERY VERY WIP